cmdimkpa/BlockMagic/README.md

 ### Benefits

 BlockMagic allows you to securely and conveniently store your data in a blockchain.
-With RigoDb, an add-on product, you can enjoy traditional CRUD database facilities prior to immutable data commits to the blockchain.
+With RigoDB, an add-on product, you can enjoy traditional CRUD database facilities prior to immutable data commits to the blockchain.
 You can use BlockMagic or  [**RigoDB**](https://github.com/cmdimkpa/Rigo) seamlessly in your Python2 code while building web applications.
 No fancy configurations, accounts or registration required.
 No fees or gimmicks -- Just easy data storage and retrieval.

 ### Connect
 Send questions or comments to: cmdimkpa (at) gmail.com